Strong rate of convergence of the Euler scheme for SDEs with irregular drift driven by Levy noise

-\end{corollary} \begin{proof} Recall that $\beta>2-\nalpha-\alpha$ and $\beta>1-\alpha/2$.
-Without loss of generality, we can assume that $\beta\le2$: indeed, if $\beta>2$ then we just take $2$ in place of $\beta$, this will not affect neither condition \eqref{eq:main-exponent}, nor the bounds on the right-hand side of \eqref{eq:En1-bound} and \eqref{eq:En2-bound}.
+\end{corollary} \begin{proof} Recall that $\beta>2-2\alpha$ and $\beta>1-\alpha/2$.
+Without loss of generality, we can assume that $\beta\le2$ and $\theta\le2$: indeed, if one of them is larger than $2$ then we replace the corresponding constant by $2$, this will not affect neither conditions \eqref{eq:main-exponent} and \eqref{eq:main-exponentth}, nor the bounds on the right-hand side of \eqref{eq:En1-bound} and \eqref{eq:En2-bound}.
 Thus, till the end of the proof choose arbitrary $\delta>0$ small enough so that